 Salvage vehicles are sold to car auctions, salvage yards, and rebuilders, depending on the type and value of the car.
 These vehicles are then sold at auction or salvaged for parts.
 The prices are low because the vehicles have a lesser value than a vehicle with a clean title and because the insurance company hasn’t put any money directly into the vehicle.

 Once a car is deemed a total loss, the insurance company usually contacts the local DMV and makes a report on the vehicle.
 Although the process differs in some states, this usually results in the car being given a salvage title.
+This defines salvage title.
 In addition to having no liens, a vehicle with a clean title also has no salvage title.

 Salvage Title VS Unrepairable Car